 But as I started taking out the dollhouse furniture one piece at a time and wiping it off, the tears began to fall.
 I suddenly didn’t feel like I was ready to part with this piece of her childhood just yet.

 It didn’t make any sense.
-It wasn’t like this really represented anything of true importance to her or like I was giving a piece of her away.
+It wasn’t like this really represented anything of true importance to her.
+I wasn’t really giving a piece of her away that mattered.
 She had ceased caring about it all so long ago.

 And yet, it did mean something.